DurgeshRathod/easy-eda/README.md

-# Easy Insight (One click - Easy Exploratory Data Analysis)
+# Easy Insight (One Click - Easy Exploratory Data Analysis)

-**Easy Insight** is a simple library designed for exploratory data analysis (EDA).
-It provides an easy way to inspect and analyze datasets, helping you to quickly understand the structure and contents of your data.
+**Easy Insight** is a simple library designed for exploratory data analysis (EDA) 📊.
+It provides an easy way to inspect and analyze datasets, helping you to quickly understand the structure and contents of your data 📈.

 ## Features

-- Basic data inspection
+- 🔍 Basic data inspection
-- Missing values analysis
+- ❓ Missing values analysis
-- Univariate analysis for numerical and categorical features
+- 📊 Univariate analysis for numerical and categorical features
-- Bivariate analysis for understanding relationships between variables
+- 🔗 Bivariate analysis for understanding relationships between variables
-- Multivariate analysis for comprehensive insights
+- 🌐 Multivariate analysis for comprehensive insights

-## Installation
+## Installation ⚙️

 You can install Easy Insight using [Poetry](https://python-poetry.org/) or `pip`.

-## Using Poetry
+### Using Poetry

 1. Install Poetry if you haven't already: